SwapnilH09/Dataset-creation-Gangster_movies/README.md

 # Dataset-creation-Gangster_movies
 This is a web-scraping project.
-It aims to create a dataset of Gangster movies, movies from all languages whose information is available on wikipedia
+It aims to create a dataset of Gangster movies, movies from all languages whose information is available on wikipedia on https://en.wikipedia.org/wiki/Gangster_film

 I find gangster/mafia based movies interesting as they present character development quite beautifully.